Shaher2001/House-Price-Prediction-in-Yemen/README.md

 # House-Price-Prediction-in-Yemen
 This Python program aims to predict house prices in Yemen using machine learning techniques.
 It leverages a Random Forest Regressor model trained on a dataset of house features and corresponding prices.
 The program provides a user-friendly interface for entering house information and obtaining estimated prices.
-I'd be glad to write a README file for your Python program, incorporating the insights from the provided ratings and addressing the identified issues:

-**README.md**

-**Title:** House Price Prediction in Yemen

-**Description:**

-This Python program aims to predict house prices in Yemen using machine learning techniques.
-It leverages a Random Forest Regressor model trained on a dataset of house features and corresponding prices.
-The program provides a user-friendly interface for entering house information and obtaining estimated prices.

 **Installation:**